Duncan Laing: Early life

+He was working at New Plymouth’s Kawaroa Pool as a volunteer swim coach and had built a home near New Plymouth's Rugby Park in the hope of picking up rugby coaching opportunities but plans changed when he saw an advertisement for a swim coach at Dunedin's Moana Pool.

+Dunedin coaching career

+He began teaching at Moana Pool in 1966, and over 40 years training in Dunedin included 11 Olympic athletes.
+In 2003, Michael Phelps visited New Zealand to train under Laing.

+His involvement in rugby continued as he coached senior club rugby teams and was a selector for Otago from 1982 -1985.

+Personal life

 He married Betty Burgess in 1951, and they had six children, four sons and two daughters (one deceased).
-Besides coaching he was an Otago rugby selector in the 1980s, and ran the Moana House rehabilitation centre with his wife.
+He also ran the Moana House rehabilitation centre with his wife.

+He had since retired from professional coaching, and received treatment in 2006 for melanoma on his leg and a brain tumour.He died in Dunedin 13 September 2008 at the age of 75.

+Awards and honours

 Laing was appointed an Officer of the Order of the British Empire in the 1993 Queen's Birthday Honours, and a Companion of the New Zealand Order of Merit, for services to sport, in the 2006 Queen's Birthday Honours.

-He was born in New Plymouth on 20 June 1933 and died in Dunedin on 13 September 2008 at the age of 77.

-One of the pools within the Moana Pool complex was renamed the Duncan Laing Pool in November 2010 in his honour.
+One of the pools within the Moana Pool complex was renamed the Duncan Laing Pool in November 2010.

+He was inducted into the New Zealand Sports Hall of Fame in 2005 and the Taranaki Sports Hall of Fame in 2017.